Best places to visit in Crete based on the town of your stay

 Food is another experience not to be missed here.

-I love the traditional Greek cuisine however here they have added a twist, they have modernized it with new local ingredients, as, for example, honey.
+I love the traditional Greek cuisine however here they have added a twist, and they have modernized it with new local ingredients, as, for example, honey.

 Spend every single night in a different restaurant and try whatever they suggest to you.
 You will not be disappointed.